tangshuang/databaxe/README.md

 this.dbx.get('idb')
 ```

-Although the id of componentA's datamanager is 'ida', it will be notified becuase of same url+options.
+Although the id of componentA's databaxe is 'ida', it will be notified becuase of same url+options.

-Transformers and subscribe callbacks will not be confused, each components has its own transformers and callbacks.

 **Why do we need shared datasource?**